NCCA/TextureCompressor/Compressor/README.md

 This tool takes command line arguments to change the different compressions and will do all valid file files it finds.
 It requires linking to [SDL2](https://www.libsdl.org/download-2.0.php)[SDL2_image](https://www.libsdl.org/projects/SDL_image/) and the [squish](https://code.google.com/p/libsquish/) library.

-Minimal error checking is done so it may not always work.
+Minimal error checking is done so it may not always work especially with some image formats.

 ##File format
 If you want to write your own loader the file format is as follows and can be found in [this](https://github.com/NCCA/TextureCompressor/blob/master/DXTViewer/src/DXTTexture.cpp) file as well